Ghana says Ivory Coast sent agents to kill exiles - U.N.

 The accusations could not be independently verified, the panel wrote.
 Ouattara's government denied the charges.

 "Do you really think that we would have failed if we'd wanted to do this?"
-Ivorian government spokesman Bruno Kone said on Monday, noting that the U.N. panel said it could not verify the information from the Ghanaian government.
+Ivorian government spokesman Bruno Kone said in Abidjan on Monday, noting that the U.N. panel had said it could not verify the information from the Ghanaian government.

-Ghana's Foreign Minister Hannah Tetteh declined to comment on the accusations in the U.N. report and said: "Our relationship with Ivory Coast is fine."
+Senior Ghanaian officials told Reuters they were unaware of the allegations about Ivory Coast.

 MERCENARIES BOUGHT OFF

-A Ghanaian court in August rejected an Ivorian request to extradite Katinan who was arrested one year before in Accra on an international warrant accusing him of masterminding the looting of banks in the Ivorian capital.

-"They wanted to kidnap me.
-I would have been killed," he said, adding that another time agents tried to bundle him into their car in downtown Accra.
-His testimony could not be independently verified.
+Gbagbo is awaiting trial at the International Criminal Court for his alleged responsibility for crimes against humanity during the war in which around 3,000 people were killed.

-Ivory Coast and U.N. investigators blame the Gbagbo allies for a series of attacks late last year.
+Ouattara's government and U.N. investigators accuse Gbagbo allies now living in Ghana of continuing to orchestrate violence in Ivory Coast with a series of attacks from late last year.

-They also say the Ghana-based exiles hired Liberian mercenaries to raid villages in western Ivory Coast.
+They also say the Ghana-based exiles had hired Liberian mercenaries to carry out deadly raids on villages in Ivory Coast's cocoa-rich western borderlands.

-Ivorian officials used a former official with Liberia's National Security Agency as an intermediary and did not notify Liberia's government of the payments to mercenaries including Isaac "Bob Marley" Chegbo and Augustine "Bush Dog" Vleyee, the report said.
+Ivorian officials used a former official with Liberia's National Security Agency as an intermediary and did not notify Liberia's government of the payments to mercenaries including Isaac "Bob Marley" Chegbo and Augustine "Bush Dog" Vleyee.

 Ivorian government spokesman Kone said no such payments had been made "officially at our level".